VeriTaS: The First Dynamic Benchmark for Multimodal Automated Fact-Checking: Ethical Considerations

 \method relies exclusively on real-world claims that have already been fact-checked by professional organizations.
 This design choice mitigates ethical risks associated with \textit{generating} synthetic misinformation, which could otherwise contribute to the creation or dissemination of harmful content.
 Using expert-derived judgments promotes transparency, accountability, and reproducibility, while preserving the realism necessary for valid evaluation.

 At the same time, potential misuse risks exist.
-Models evaluated on \method could be repurposed for surveillance, censorship, or selective moderation, particularly in politically sensitive contexts.
+Models evaluated on \method, when used to monitor social networks, could be repurposed for surveillance, censorship, or selective moderation, particularly in politically sensitive contexts.
 Moreover, although \method reduces evaluation bias caused by data leakage, it may still reflect geographic, linguistic, or institutional biases inherent in the global fact-checking ecosystem.

 All data are sourced from publicly available materials; therefore, we did not anonymize individual claims or media.
-However, since some content may have been removed from the web after our collection, and to avoid automated scraping, access to \method is restricted to eligible researchers via a gated request process on Hugging Face.
+However, since some content may have been removed from the web after our collection, for copyright compliance, and to avoid automated scraping, access to \method is restricted to eligible researchers via a gated request process.
 Finally, the dataset may contain offensive or disturbing content, which we intentionally retain, as such material is an intrinsic part of real-world fact-checking and necessary for faithful evaluation.